ats-tandjoeng7/Mapping_Earthquakes/README.md

 ### Customization and Optimization

-The refactored JS code and screenshots of our webpage can be referred in [challenge_logic.js](./Earthquake_Challenge/static/js/challenge_logic.js) and Fig. 1&ndash;4.
+The refactored JS code and screenshots of our webpage can be referred in [challenge_logic.js](./Earthquake_Challenge/static/js/challenge_logic.js) and Figs. 1&ndash;4.
 Some optimized settings, simplified variable definitions, and efficient functions that I used for mapping earthquakes efficiently are summarized below.

 - common color settings and ternary operators for both legend and marker based on magnitude were used instead of setting them manually, which saved at least 10 lines of coding while maintaining our high quality deliverables, for instance: